epfl-cs358/2024fa-picomouse/README.md

 $$

 If you change the sensors disposition you need to changes those values in sensors.cpp.

+## Computation distances with encoders
+To compute the travel distance, one needs to know the real perimeter of the wheels and the number of pulsations transmitted by the encoder during one wheel revolution.
+To do that, you can modify in motion.h the constant WHEEL_DIAMETER and ENCODER_RESOLUTION.

 ## UI
 The UI made for monitoring the mouse's position and state of the maze stored in the micro-controller is written in Python, using the [Pygame Community Edition library](https://github.com/pygame-community/pygame-ce).